pushkarkadam/portfolio/my_collections/_posts/2021-11-30-jekyll-blog-category.md

 {% endraw %}
 {% endhighlight %}

+For more information on layouts, refer to Jekyll step by step tutorials on [layouts](https://jekyllrb.com/docs/step-by-step/04-layouts/){:target="_blank"}.

 ## Summary
 ---

 * Create an array called `categories` in the front matter of a blog post.
 * Create a collection of categories by creating a markdown inside `_categories` collection folder.
-* Update the `config.yml` file for categories collection and the category page.
+* Update the `_config.yml` file for categories collection and the category page.
 * Add the list of categories to the blog post layout.
 * Create a `category.html` file inside `_layouts` folder to see a list of all the blog posts for that category.